 So, I am not going to worry about whether it seems “too easy.”
 I am just going to share them bit by bit and maybe just one of you will find it helpful.

 When I cook ground beef, the one thing that simply makes sense is to cook up large quantities at one time.
-Frying up ten pounds of meat at one time only takes seconds more than cooking up only one pound at time.
+Cooking ground beef in bulk in the crock pot or frying up ten pounds of meat at one time only takes seconds more than cooking up only one pound at time.
 Yet, when I cook ground beef, the worst thing for me is spooning out all the excess grease, and in large amounts, it takes time and is so tedious.

 What could be easier?